 “Very often I’m thinking about those people who are most frequently disadvantaged and missed by the health services ... the kind of adolescent girl, that person who is transitioning from being a child taken care of by the child health services to being a woman of reproductive age with all the vulnerabilities that that that implies in Africa,” Moeti said.

-She thinks of women she knows.
+She thinks of women she knows and sees.
 The woman who braids her hair, who lost work because of the lockdown and is scared of the vaccine.
 An elderly woman who must carry her load of food up and down steep hills.
 Women selling produce at marketplaces forced to close their stalls.

 The way out of the pandemic is to reach these women with awareness campaigns and economic aid, she said.

 To this end, Moeti tries to get out into the field monthly.
-She’s frequently joined by government officials and the convoy can attract a crowd — as with a recent trip to the dense Ouenze neighborhood of Brazzaville.
-In a small yard outside a health center, Moeti, the health minister, mayor and others listened to 25-year-old biochemistry student Arnie Mayeyenda explain COVID-19 and vaccinations to residents.
+She's frequently joined by government officials and journalists, and the convoy can attract a crowd — as with a recent trip to the dense Ouenze neighborhood of Brazzaville.
+Women and men jostled to get a glimpse of their health minister, the mayor and Moeti, at a small yard outside a health center.

-Africa has shown lower rates of COVID-19 cases compared with the rest of the world, but that’s likely due to lower testing levels.
-Countries have struggled to treat the sick, and vaccination rates are low, with just over 13% of Africa’s 1.3 billion people fully vaccinated by the beginning of March.
+Africa has shown lower rates of COVID-19 cases compared with the rest of the world, but that's likely due to lower testing levels.
+Countries have struggled to treat the sick, and vaccination rates are low, with just over 13% of all of Africa's 1.3 billion people fully vaccinated at the beginning of March.
+That's far behind the global rate of 56.6%, according to Our World in Data

 A major controversy during Moeti's term erupted in Congo where a commission found that WHO-contracted staff members were among aid workers who perpetrated sexual abuse during the Ebola crisis from 2018 to 2020.
 Moeti said policies have been implemented to be sure this does not happen again, including more stringent management of the hiring and supervision of contract workers.

-Moeti is optimistic about Africa’s path out of the pandemic — and WHO’s role in that progress.
+Moeti remains optimistic about Africa's path out of the pandemic — and WHO's role in that progress.

 The women in her family helped her to achieve so much, she says.
-Moeti’s mother was a doctor, and her grandmother a teacher who was widowed with seven girls to raise in a South African society that favored sons.
-Moeti speaks of her as a hero — “a very determined, soldiering-on type of woman.”
+Moeti's mother was a doctor, and her grandmother a teacher who was widowed with seven girls to raise in a South African society that looked more favorably on educating sons.
+Moeti speaks of her as a hero — "a very determined, soldiering-on type of woman.”

-Moeti says her family continues to motivate her to improve Africa’s health care.
+Despite the challenges she has faced, she wouldn't change her life, she says.
+Her family and education continue to motivate her to improve Africa's health care.
 Thinking of young African girls suffering during COVID-19, Moeti says she wants to help improve their lives, inspire them and make them into leaders.

 She wants them to know: “I’m a child who was in the South African township and running around the streets.
 I hope that will encourage them."